 How can TMD be treated?

 Conditions of TMD involve many different symptoms, often making the disorders difficult to diagnose.
-At our Houston dental office, Dr. Bharwani will spend time discussing your health history with you.
+At our Memorial dental office, Dr. Bharwani will spend time discussing your health history with you.
 He then performs an exam to determine the root cause of the pain before deciding a course of treatment.
 Proper diagnosis is crucial for patients to experience a significant reduction in pain.

 Treatment for TMD is as unique as each patient who is suffering from it.
 We can treat TMD in numerous ways, often including a bite adjustment, a mouthguard, or a combination of both.
 The bite adjustment can mean less stress on your jaw because your upper and lower teeth are meeting and working together correctly.
 A mouth guard worn while you sleep can also be helpful for those who suffer from clenching and grinding (bruxism).
 The device is designed to reposition the jaw and help sore muscles relax.

 If your TMJ dentist in Memorial finds that a misaligned bite causes your jaw pain, he may recommend orthodontic treatment.
 Straightening your teeth not only aligns your bite and relieves your jaw joint, but it also makes brushing and flossing easier.
-Clean teeth and healthy gums protects you against cavities and gum disease.
+Clean teeth and healthy gums protect you against cavities and gum disease.

 Most of the time, patients are surprised at how easily we can eliminate chronic pain with simple treatment modalities that are both inexpensive and easy to follow.
-Dr. Bharwani is a firm believer in educating patients on the importance of consistency in following treatment recommendation so they can successfully keep the discomfort caused by TMD under control.
+Dr. Bharwani is a firm believer in educating patients on the importance of consistency in following treatment recommendations so they can successfully keep the discomfort caused by TMD under control.
 We work closely with our patients to help them regain the quality of life that we believe everyone deserves.